 Grades are assigned by faculty following completion of all coursework.
 Grades range from “A” to “F”, including + and - .
 A “D” is considered a passing grade.

-Official transcripts for Course of Study work are available through the General Board of Higher Education and Ministry; contact at Lynn Daye or 615.340.7416.
+Official transcripts for Course of Study work are available through the General Board of Higher Education and Ministry; contact the GBHEM Course of Study Registrar at firstname.lastname@example.org or (615) 340-7416.

 The Honor Code

 Ministerial and theological education involves developing and shaping a life of honor and integrity, virtues rooted in our faith.
 Therefore, we in the Divinity School of Duke University pledge, individually and corporately, to exhibit our commitment to these virtues by abstaining from any form of cheating, lying, or plagiarism and by respecting the facilities of the Divinity School and the property of our peers and professors.
 We do also assume responsibility for the maintenance of these virtues by pledging, individually and corporately, to report any violation of this code.
 By signing their application to the Course of Study school, students indicate their willingness to abide by all policies outlined in these program guidelines.

 All students are expected to do their own work.
 Friends and spouses may help with spelling and punctuation and may proofread papers, but should not participate in the research and writing of the papers.
 Plagiarism, the use of someone else’s work without giving appropriate recognition, is a highly serious matter of academic dishonesty.
 Plagiarism and other instances of academic dishonesty will be dealt with harshly and may result in the failure of the class involved.
 It is at the discretion of the Course of Study director whether to report academic dishonesty to the student’s district superintendent, the Board of Ordained Ministry, and the bishop.